Spaced-Cowboy/gowin-modelsim-test/README.md

 This is the result of trying a new FPGA environment (Gowin) and a new Simulator (Modelsim) and trying to get them to work together.

+The newer version adds two rPLL instances, configured to be appropriate for a 400MHz DDR3 controller

 # Steps to build:

 - Open up the test.gprj in the top level folder you checked this out into